 Land-based adaptation relates to a particular category of adaptation measures relying on land management (Sanz et al. 2017).
-While most land-based adaptation options provide co-benefits for climate mitigation and other land challenges (Chapter 6, 6.5.1), in some contexts adaptation measures can have adverse side-effects, thus implying a risk to socio-ecological systems.
+While most land-based adaptation options provide co-benefits for climate mitigation and other land challenges (Chapter 6 and Section 6.4.1), in some contexts adaptation measures can have adverse side effects, thus implying a risk to socio-ecological systems.

 One example of risk is the possible decrease in farmer income when applying adaptive cropland management measures.
-For instance, conservation agriculture including the principle of no-till farming contribute to soil erosion management (Chap 6, 6.3.
-Yet, no-till management can reduce crop yields in some regions, and although this effect is minimised when no-till farming is complemented by the other two principle of conservation agriculture, this could induce a risk to livelihood in vulnerable smallholder farming systems (Pittelkow et al. 2015).
+For instance, conservation agriculture including the principle of no-till farming, contributes to soil erosion management (Chapter 6 and Section 6.2).
+Yet, no-till management can reduce crop yields in some regions, and although this effect is minimised when no-till farming is complemented by the other two principles of conservation agriculture (residue retention and crop rotation), this could induce a risk to livelihood in vulnerable smallholder farming systems (Pittelkow et al. 2015).

 Another example is the use of irrigation against water scarcity and drought.
-During the long lasting drought from 2007-2009 in California, US, farmers adapted by relying on groundwater withdrawal and caused groundwater depletion at unsustainable levels (Christian-Smith et al. 2015).
-The long term effects of irrigation from groundwater may cause are groundwater depletion, land subsidence, aquifer overdraft, and saltwater intrusion (Tularam and Krishna 2009).
+During the long lasting drought from 2007-2009 in California, USA, farmers adapted by relying on groundwater withdrawal and caused groundwater depletion at unsustainable levels (Christian-Smith et al. 2015).
+The long-term effects of irrigation from groundwater may cause groundwater depletion, land subsidence, aquifer overdraft, and saltwater intrusion (Tularam and Krishna 2009).
 Therefore, it is expected to increase the vulnerability of coastal aquifers to climate change due to groundwater usage (Ferguson and Gleeson 2012).
-The long term irrigation practice from groundwater may cause severe combination of potential side effects and consequently irreversible results.
+The long-term practice of irrigation from groundwater may cause a severe combination of potential side effects and consequently irreversible results.

-7.3.3.2.
-Risk associated with land-based mitigation
+7.2.3.2 Risk associated with land-based mitigation

-While historically land use activities have been a net source of GHG emissions, in future decades the land sector will not only need to reduce its emissions, but also to deliver negative emissions through Carbon Dioxide Removal (CDR) to reach the objective of limiting global warming at 2°C or below (Chapter 2 Section 2.6).
-Although land-based mitigation in itself is a risk-reduction strategy aiming at abating climate change, it also entails risks to humans and ecosystems depending on the type of measures and the scale of deployment.
-These risks fall broadly into two categories: risk of mitigation failure - due to uncertainties about mitigation potential, potential for sink reversal and moral hazard and risks arising from adverse side-effects - due to increased competition for land and water resources.
-This section focuses specifically on bioenergy and BECCS since it is one of the most prominent land-based mitigation strategies in future mitigation scenarios (along with large-scale forest expansion discussed in Cross-Chapter Box 1: Scenarios, in Chapter 1) and it is assessed in Chapter 6 as being, at large scales, the only response option with adverse side-effects across all dimensions (adaptation, food security, land degradation and desertification; see 6.5.1).
+While historically land-use activities have been a net source of GHG emissions, in future decades the land sector will not only need to reduce its emissions, but also to deliver negative emissions through carbon dioxide removal (CDR) to reach the objective of limiting global warming to 2°C or below (Section 2.5).
+Although land-based mitigation in itself is a risk-reduction strategy aiming at abating climate change, it also entails risks to humans and ecosystems, depending on the type of measures and the scale of deployment.
+These risks fall broadly into two categories: risk of mitigation failure - due to uncertainties about mitigation potential, potential for sink reversal and moral hazard; and risks arising from adverse side effects - due to increased competition for land and water resources.
+This section focuses specifically on bioenergy and bioenergy with carbon capture and storage (BECCS) since it is one of the most prominent land-based mitigation strategies in future mitigation scenarios (along with large-scale forest expansion, which is discussed in Cross-Chapter Box 1 in Chapter 1).
+Bioenergy and BECCS is assessed in Chapter 6 as being, at large scales, the only response option with adverse side effects across all dimensions (adaptation, food security, land degradation and desertification) (Section 6.4.1).